Staff

 KAREN SIPPY

-VOLUNTEER EXECUTIVE DIRECTOR EMERITUS, TREES FOR MISSOULA
+Founder & VOLUNTEER EXECUTIVE DIRECTOR EMERITUS, tREES FOR mISSOULA

 Karen Sippy is a founding member and volunteer executive director of Trees for Missoula (TFM).
 Karen arrived in Missoula in 2003, immediately falling in love with the city and its trees.
 Growing up in the Midwest, Karen could often be found high up in her favorite place, the catalpa tree in the front yard of her childhood home.
 She was born a tree hugger, so after working as a middle school teacher, public speaker and sales manager, it was time to retire to a life of giving back to her community and to the trees.

-Since 2011, she has worked closely with Missoula’s Urban Forestry Division, in an effort to identify how the community and TFM volunteers could best promote a healthy urban forest.
+Since TMF’s founding in 2011, she has worked closely with Missoula’s Urban Forestry Division, in an effort to identify how the community and TFM volunteers could best promote a healthy urban forest.
 She served on the committee that wrote the 2015 Missoula Urban Forest Master Management Plan, and looks forward to continuing her work supporting Missoula’s urban forest.

 Karen is also a founding board member and treasurer for Grant Creek Trails Association, a board member for Friends of Missoula Parks and a member of the State of Montana Arboretum Committee.